 For all the hipsters out there, this is one must-have easy-to-style inverted pixie-bob.
 Add a bit of gel, moose or spray to the tips and you’ll be all set.
 The contrast of the nape undercut and steeply angled tresses on top is amazing!

 Sometimes we are wondering how our haircut will look when it grows out.
-Wispy, outgrown strands, tousled texture and swoopy bangs are still charming, as you can see.
+Wispy, outgrown strands and tousled texture are still charming, as you can see.

 We’ve got this deeply parted sleek style to show a sophisticated blonde bob with an asymmetrical twist.
 Note how the stacked layers at the back are complimented by the various tones of color, ranging from light chestnut to neon blond.